open-wc/open-wc/packages/demoing-storybook/README.md

 ## Demo

-::: tip
-Don't take our word for it but look at [the demo documentation](/demoing-storybook/?path=/docs/card-docs--simple) and [the demo API playground](/demoing-storybook/?path=/story/card-playground--single-component).
+Don't take our word for it but look at [the documentation of a demo card](/demoing-storybook/?path=/docs/demo-card-docs--simple) and [the documentation of the knobs decorator](/demoing-storybook/?path=/docs/decorators-withwebcomponentknobs--example-output).
 :::

 ## Setup